Bionif92/Cursos-de-Programacion/React/React.md

 ### Understanding the useMemo() Hook

-UseMemo to not re render normal functions inside de component function
+UseMemo to not re render normal functions inside de component function The function will only re execute if one of the dependencies change
 ````
 import { useState, memo, useCallback, useMemo } from 'react';